-Stephen Kaniewski Promoted To President/CEO Of Valmont
+Stephen Kaniewski Promoted to President/CEO of Valmont

-STEPHEN KANIEWSKI PROMOTED TO PRESIDENT/CEO OF VALMONT Jun.
-28, 2017 Source: Valmont news release Valmont Industries, Inc. , a leading global provider of engineered products and services for infrastructure development and mechanized irrigation equipment and services for agriculture, announced today that its board of directors has named Stephen G. Kaniewski as President and Chief Executive Officer effective December 31, 2017, the first day of Valmont's fiscal 2018.
-Kaniewski will succeed Mogens C. Bay, Valmont's Chairman and CEO, who will become Executive Chairman on December 31, 2017, for a transitional period.
+Valmont Industries Inc. , a leading global provider of engineered products and services for infrastructure development and mechanized irrigation equipment and services for agriculture, announced today that its board of directors has named Stephen G. Kaniewski as president and chief executive officer effective Dec.
+31, 2017, the first day of Valmont's fiscal 2018.
+Kaniewski will succeed Mogens C. Bay, Valmont's chairman and CEO, who will become executive chairman on Dec.
+31, 2017, for a transitional period.

 Add your comments below